Nebius-Academy/knowledge-base/_posts/2025-05-22-hallucinations-in-ralm.md

 # What hallucinations are and why are they important?

-Language models sometimes generate text that is nonsensical or unrelated to the input, this phenomenon is known as hallucination [[Hallucinations survey 2022](https://arxiv.org/abs/2202.03629)].
+Language models sometimes generate text that is nonsensical or unrelated to the input, this phenomenon is known as hallucination [Hallucinations survey 2022](https://arxiv.org/abs/2202.03629).
 For instance, [15–20% of ChatGPT responses were classified as hallucinations in 2023](https://www.datanami.com/2023/01/17/hallucinations-plagiarism-and-chatgpt/).
 A somewhat famous example of the hallucination by ChatGPT can be seen below:

 ![]({{ site.baseurl }}/assets/images/hallucinations-in-ralm/hallucination-chatgpt.png){: .responsive-image style="--img-desktop:75%; --img-mobile:90%;"}